Lostbone

 Lostbone is a Polish death metal group formed in 2005.

 History

 Time To Rise (2005–2007)

 Lostbone was formed by Przemek Łucyan in October 2005.
-The first permanent drummer- Krzysiek Bałauszko – joined in January 2006.
-This team of two created ten tracks incorporated in the first album.
-For a few months Lostbone had a second guitarist- Biały, but after he quit, the band settled to incorporate only one guitarist.
-In September 2006 the first permanent vocalist, Piotrek Surmacz, joined the band, soon followed by the bassist, Adrian Manowski in January 2007.
-The band of four recorded the first EP- ‘Time to Rise’ in Progresja Studio in Warsaw by Paweł ‘Janos’ Grabowski during only two days (10–11.02.2007), mixing and mastering included.
-It was not only the first Lostbone record but also the debut of the Progresja Studio.
+Drummer Krzysiek Bałauszko joined in January 2006, followed by vocalist Piotrek Surmacz in September 2006, and bassist Adrian Manowski in January 2007.
+The four-piece recorded their first EP, Time to Rise in Progresja Studio in Warsaw on 10-11 February 2007, with Paweł Grabowski.
 The graphic design of the EP was created by Jakub Sokólski.
 The band performed live for the first time in CPK in Warsaw.